Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 \subsection{Influence of Maximum Latent Count}

 In Section~\ref{sec:coarse_localization}, we observed that the final items of a list tend to carry the model's final numerical representation.
 Here, we extend this analysis by asking a related question: what happens if we swap the final item between two inputs that contain different numbers of elements?
-To address this question, we perform a causal mediation experiment using online activation patching.
-We prepare two contexts, each containing a different number of repeated items, and interchange their final items.
+To address this question, we prepare two contexts, each containing a different number of repeated items, and interchange the activations of their final items.
 If the final item alone determines the numerical output, we would expect the model’s final prediction to always follow the count of the source context.
 However, this expectation does not hold consistently.

-Empirically, when the source context contains more items than the target, the model’s final prediction aligns with the source count ($N_{\text{source}}$).
-In contrast, when the source context has fewer items, the prediction tends to follow the target count reduced by one ($N_{\text{target}} - 1$).
+Empirically, when the source context contains more items than the target, the model’s final prediction aligns with the source count ($\tilde{r} = N_{\text{source}}$).
+In contrast, when the source context has fewer items, the prediction tends to follow the target count reduced by one ($\tilde{r} = N_{\text{target}} - 1$).
 When two final items (e.g., \texttt{apple, apple}) are patched instead of one, the same pattern holds: if the source has more items, the prediction equals $N_{\text{source}}$, while if it has fewer, it approximates $\max(N_{\text{target}} - k, N_{\text{source}})$.
 Table~\ref{tab:maximum_latent_count} summarizes the corresponding CI scores, which show statistically significant differences consistent with this hypothesis.

-These results indicate that the model does not simply copy the final number from the last item.
-Instead, it appears to evaluate the entire context and reproduce the \emph{maximum latent count} within it.
-This suggests that the model maintains a global numerical representation influenced by all items, where the final token reflects the highest latent count observed in the context rather than a direct readout of a prefixed position.
+These results indicate that the model does not simply copy the final number from the last item for its final response.
+Instead, it appears to evaluate the entire context and retrieve the \emph{maximum latent count} within it.